NSLS-II-BMM/BeamlineManual/docs/linescans.rst

 At the end of the scan, you are prompted with the following question::

     Pluck motor position from the plot?
 [Yn]

-..
-   If you answer :quote:`y` then :button:`Enter`, or simply hit :button:`Enter`, you will be prompted to single click the left mouse button :mark:`leftclick,.` on the plot.
-The motor that was scanned will then move to the motor position you clicked on.

-   You can skip the "click for motor position" step by typing :button:`n` and hitting :button:`Enter`.

 If you answer :key:`y` then :key:`Enter`, or simply hit :key:`Enter`, you will be prompted to single click the left mouse